 Cannon Beach Rural Fire Protection District was founded in 1947 with a mission to protect the community of Cannon Beach from the threat of fire.
 The District was formed with a \$.35 per thousand assessed value permanent tax rate, which it still has today.
-The original boundary of the fire district primarily encompassed what we call today, the City of Cannon Beach, though it was not incorporated at the time.
-The Cannon Beach Fire District was formed 10 years before the City of Cannon Beach was incorporated.
+The original boundary of the fire district was mostly what today is the City of Cannon Beach, but the district was formed before the City of Cannon Beach was incorporated.

 The first fire station was built on land acquired from Clatsop County and was located in the 200 block of North Spruce.
 In 1966 the district was expanded to include Arch Cape and then eventually Falcon Cove.
 A fire station was opened on Shingle Mill Road in Arch Cape.
-In 1996, a new station was built in Cannon Beach to replace the station on Spruce Street.
-In 2014, the new Arch Cape station was opened, replacing the original station on Shingle Mill Road.
-In the 1970's EMS was included to the fire district mission and in the early 1990's rope and surf rescue serves were included to meet the needs of the community.
+In 1996 a new station was built in Cannon Beach to replace the station on Spruce Street and in 2014 the new Arch Cape station was opened, replacing the original station on Shingle Mill Road.
+In the 1970's EMS was added to the Fire District and in the early 1990's rope and surf rescue were added.

 Cannon Beach Fire Protection District was founded as a volunteer fire department.
-In 1999 a levy was passed to hire the first full-time Fire Chief.
+In 1999 a levy was passed to hire a full-time Fire Chief.
 In the 1990's the area began changing from blue collar working town to a retirement and vacation destination.
 Today Cannon Beach is a premier vacation destination.
 Calls have significantly increased in recent years and volunteer availability has declined.
 Cannon Beach Rural Fire Protection District service area includes everything along US Hwy 101 from Hwy 26 south into Tillamook County to approximately mile post 39.
 This includes Cannon Beach, Arch Cape, and Falcon Cove.
 It also includes Ecola State Park, Arcadia State Park, Hug Point State Park, and the north end of Oswald West State Park.